Sonic Soldier Borgman

-Sonic Soldier Borgman (超音戦士ボーグマン, Chōon Senshi Bōguman), or simply Borgman (ボーグマン, Bōguman), is a furutistic science fiction hero anime television series produced by Nippon TV, Yomiko Advertising, Toho and Ashi Productions.
+Sonic Soldier Borgman (超音戦士ボーグマン, Chōon Senshi Bōguman), or simply Borgman (ボーグマン, Bōguman), is a futuristic science fiction hero anime television series produced by Nippon TV, Yomiko Advertising, Toho and Ashi Productions.
 It was directed by Hiroshi Negishi, with Hideki Sonoda handling series scripts, Kia Asamiya designing the characters and Hiromoto Tobisawa composing the music.
-The TV series aired on Nippon TV and its affiliate stations on Wednesday evenings from April 13 to December 21, 1988, and was followed up by a video game, two movies, and an OVA mini series released in 1988, 1989, 1990 and 1993, respectively.
+The TV series aired on Nippon TV and its affiliate stations on Wednesday evenings from April 13 to December 21, 1988, and was followed up by a video game, two movies, and an OVA miniseries released in 1988, 1989, 1990 and 1993, respectively.

 Plot

 In 1999, four meteorites, the "demon stones," fell on Tokyo, destroying the capital city.
-31 years later, in 2030, invaders from another dimension, calling themselves demons, suddenly attacked Megalo City, a new city built on Tokyo Bay.
+Thirty-one years later, in 2030, invaders from another dimension, calling themselves demons, suddenly attacked Megalo City, a new city built on Tokyo Bay.
 Their goal is to complete the magic square with the fifth demon stone, revive the Demon King, and conquer the world.
-Just when everyone thought that the human race had no choice but to perish, a group of young people wearing battle suits called "Baltectors" (word merge of BAttLe + proTECTOR) rose up and challenged GIL, an army of demons and crime syndicate, to a battle.
+Just when everyone thought that the human race had no choice but to perish, a group of young people wearing battle suits called "Baltectors" (derived from "Battle Protectors") rose up and challenged GIL, an army of demons and crime syndicate, to a battle.
 They were the cyborg warriors known as Borgman.